hannamakowski/leafphenologycollaborators/README.md

 Currently the "Leaf Phenology Citizen Science Project.pdf" file contains background information and blank datasheets structured for K-12 classroom data entry.

-Materials for undergraduate classrooms a will be updated shortly.
+Materials for undergraduate classrooms will be updated shortly.
 Additionally, I will have pilot data from our first undergraduate classroom collaboration at Purchase College SUNY.